developmentAC/rinfomaid/README.md

 ### Run with Prompt

-If you want to provide a prompt directly from the command line, use the `-p` argument:
+If you want to provide a prompt directly from the command line, use the `-p` (or `--prompt`) argument:

 ```bash
 cargo run -- -p "What is the capital of Pennsylvania?" -m mistral -o output.md